Mandeep-Singh-Chawla/JACOCO/README.md

 a) **Prerequisite**:

-a) Login to Application server with sudo user
+1) Login to Application server with sudo user
-b) Create a directory for Jacoco
+2) Create a directory for Jacoco
-c) Download jacocoagent.jar and jacococli.jar from https://www.jacoco.org/jacoco/
+3) Download jacocoagent.jar and jacococli.jar from https://www.jacoco.org/jacoco/